circuitar/ArduinoDocs/README.rst

 9. Select you project and click "Create"
 10. Wait for your online documentation to build and enjoy

+Every time you commit to your Github repository, the documentation will be automatically rebuilt by ReadTheDocs.

 This repository itself has been set up as an Arduino library called ArduinoDocs (see ``ArduinoDocs.h`` and ``ArduinoDocs.cpp``), and the documentation generated for it can be seen in http://arduinodocs.readthedocs.org/

-Following the instructions above, ReadTheDocs will build all the documentation for you.
-If you want to build it yourself, you need to:
+If you want to build the documentation locally, you need to:

 1. Install _Sphinx: ``pip install Sphinx``
 2. Install _Breathe: ``pip install breathe``